-- In a large ceramic-lined Dutch oven or similar stock pot, add the finely minced onions, celery, and green bell peppers (from the pepper tops), sauté until softened, approx. 4 to 6 minutes.
+- In a large enamel/ceramic-lined skillet, Dutch oven or similar stock pot, add the finely minced onions, celery, and green bell peppers (from the pepper tops), sauté until softened, approx. 4 to 6 minutes.

 - Add the pureed petite diced tomatoes, tomato sauce, water, basil, oregano, garlic powder, onion powder, sea salt, and black pepper.
 Bring to a boil, then immediately lower to a simmer.
 Simmer for 10 minutes over medium-low heat.